 MSP having too corporate of an approach has its weaknesses and is unappealing to the best technicians because it doesn’t take culture, interpersonal relationships, community, meaning and purpose into consideration.

-Here at Support Adventure, we provide outsourced technical staff to managed service providers.
-Many MSPs we have interviewed want to become our client and hire the culturally compatible staff we provide.
+Here at Support Adventure, an outsourcing service providing MSP staff, we have come across many MSPs who sought us out in order to hire the culturally compatible staff we provide.
 But before we follow through on this, we always take steps to find out what kind of environment our techs will work in.

 If the company does not incorporate career development for the tech, or a distraction-free workplace, the process of getting the best staff is harder.
 In cases where there is a lack of structure and well-defined procedures, we do consulting to create an optimal system for a comfortable environment before signing them on.